 Cologne’s city hall spans various architectural periods and is situated near popular restaurants and museums.
 The hall is adorned with plaques displaying Roman rulers, various historic etches of soldiers in battle, and a spectacular Gothic tower.
 Admire the monument “Wolke” by Hann Trier, the mayor’s administration offices, the 14th century Saalbau and post-WWII Piazzetta.
 Afterward, take a walk through the town’s alleys, and stop at a café for coffee or tea and cake.

 Explore the former residence of the Imperial Governor of Cologne, home to remains of the Roman palace, including multiple marble inscriptions, eye-catching mosaics and colorful wall paintings.
 The Praetorium’s antiquities illustrate Rome’s impact on Cologne.

 After a long day of sightseeing, unwind with a walk through one of Cologne’s charming gardens.
 Situated in the northern part of the city, the Botanical Garden Flora features a variety of flowers, trees and stunning fountains, all of which welcome guests to the garden’s greenhouse.

 Get an aerial view of the city by stopping at the Cologne Triangle.
-This 339-foot-tall structure was constructed in 2005 to provide guests a chance to experience the city from above.
+This 339-foot-tall structure provides guests a chance to experience the city from above.
 The panoramic platform is a great place to take family photos, and diagrams on the platform pinpoint Cologne’s sites to help you navigate the city.